jaymzcd/pypngyfont/README.md

 the image content for each cell comes from the passed images.

 You could for example feed it a flickr stream, the picture urls from a facebook graph call or a list of twitter profile pics.
-In this case it's pulling content from the sneakerpedia.com homepage.
+The current example uses the results of a flickr search to create a source table of images for use.